 It was go time!
 Or, sew time! ;)

 For the sewcial you can bring 1-2 unused patterns and a cut of fabric that measures 1/2 yard or more.
 I had a pattern and fabric and set them aside for the swap.
 Such a fun idea!!

 I even sewed up a new dress (blog post coming soon) to wear for the evening.
 I packed my bag and everything I needed for a quick mini vacation.
 No kids.
 No husband.
 Just me.

 I enjoyed the drive and listened to my own music and podcasts.
 It was glorious!!

-My family and I are going on a cruise this spring and I remember from past cruises there's always a fancy dress night.
-I wanted to make my own fancy dress an I had an actual place to wear it.
-Win-Win!
-Cue the Butterick pattern that I've had in my arsenal for a while.
+My family and I are going on a cruise this spring and I needed fancy dress.
+I wanted to make my own dress.
+Cue the Butterick pattern that I've had in my pattern arsenal for a while.
 I had yards and yards of fabric leftover from a Halloween project.

 I decided to make the B5882 dress because I had nothing to lose.
-My fabric wasn't anything I had an attachment to, I just dove in!
-I did make a muslin first because I almost always have to do an FBA.
-But...no FBA was needed this time.
+My fabric wasn't anything I had an attachment to so, I just dove in!
+I did make a bodice muslin first because I almost always have to do an FBA.
+But, no FBA was needed this time.
 Shock and awe!